 - Some note of bent and scratched poles/frame when initially delivered

 If you tend to leave your sports equipment including your pickleball net out in all types of weather…rain, wind etc… then this net might be your best option.
-Players have reported leaving their net outside in bad weather and it still resists rusting, although, let’s face it, metal will rust over time but it’s good to know that you’re unlikely to see a lot of rust from a day or two of rain.
+Pickleball players have reported leaving their net outside in bad weather and it still resists rusting, although, let’s face it, metal will rust over time but it’s good to know that you’re unlikely to see a lot of rust from a day or two of rain.

 Players comment on how easy it is to assemble and takedown.
 The fact that there’s a raised foot in the middle means the net is more stable than other nets and it allows balls to roll under it.
-The bag is large, making it easy to pack and unpack the net system something that is a huge benefit for those who don’t have a permanent court.
+The bag is large, making it easy to pack and unpack the net system something that is a huge benefit for those who don’t have a permanent pickleball court.

-Well respected for being light, yet sturdy.
+Well respected for being light, yet sturdy and regulation net size.

 - Dimensions: 22′ wide and 34″ high in the middle, 36″ inches wide at the ends